 - No flip-flops or sandals are allowed. - No hats, scarves or large headbands are allowed, except those worn for religious observances. - Jewelry should be kept to a minimum, including necklaces and large earrings. - Jackets and hooded sweatshirts are not permitted to be worn during the school day. - Pants should be belted and properly fastened at the waist. - Student uniforms should not bear any visible emblem, insignia, or monogram other than the People for People Charter School emblem. - Physical Education uniforms, including t-shirt and sweat pants are ONLY allowed on PE days.
 Students who wear a GYM uniform on non-gym days will receive a loaner uniform for the day. - Winter we recognize that the building temperature fluctuates during specific times in the school year.
-With that, students are permitted to wear a SOLID GREEN hoodless cardigan or a SOLID color long sleeved shirt underneath their GREEN collared uniform shirt. - Summer Knee length Bermuda shorts are permitted during hot summer months.
+With that, students are permitted to wear a SOLID GREEN hoodless cardigan above their uniform shirt. - Summer Knee-length khaki shorts are permitted during hot summer months.